 88 MINUTESAl Pacino looks startled through much of 88 Minutes, as though taken by surprise at being cast in a thriller that must have first passed across the desks of Clint Eastwood and Harrison Ford.
 Still, Pacino brings his usual oomph to the role of a Seattle forensic psychiatrist, whose testimony secured the death sentence for a crazy serial killer (Neal McDonough).
 Wouldn’t you know it, the very day the killer is sentenced to die, a copycat “Seattle Slayer” is on the loose, and Pacino starts getting ominous phone calls telling him the exact time of his own death.
 Tick, tock: it’s 88 minutes away.
 The film then serves up more red herrings than a Stalingrad fish fry, as possible culprits pop up every five minutes or so (among them an attractive group of med-school students played by Alicia Witt, Leelee Sobieski, and Benjamin McKenzie).
 Lapses in logic abound, but if you hunker down and zone in on Pacino’s weary-eyed, ever-changing-haired professionalism, you can enjoy the goings-on.
 (Seattle’s frequent stunt double, Vancouver, B.C., stands in as a location, and Jon Avnet supplies the slick direction.
 The cast is talented (including Amy Brenneman), leading you to guess that a lot of people will do anything just to work with Al Pacino.
 And you’ve got to admire Pacino’ for sharing the screen with statuesque actresses such as Brenneman and Sobieski, they tower over him, but he still holds his own. —Robert Horton

-Here at One Boutique our organization venture to endorse only the leading goods that are available, at the best value cost.
-Practically all goods on this particular site are normally the best value priced ones on the net, it's not often that merchandise are generally determined less pricey.
-All items will be supplied with warranties in line with the regulations, this includes exchanges, repairs, and refunds.
+Listed here at One Boutique our team venture to promote primarily the highest quality goods available in the market, at the cheapest price.
+Practically all goods on this web site are normally the best value priced ones on the net, it really is not very often that merchandise are found cheaper.
+All goods are delivered along with warranties in line with the legal system, this includes exchanges, repairs, and refunds.